 Answer 2B: An ITIN is a tax processing number issued by the Internal Revenue Service (IRS).
-A valid ITIN for WFTC eligibility purposes is one that is not expired.
+A valid ITIN for WFTC eligibility purposes is one that is not expired or revoked.

-An ITIN must be applied for and renewed periodically pursuant to federal requirements.
-If you, your spouse, or any of your qualifying children do not have a valid ITIN and are waiting for an ITIN or an ITIN renewal from the IRS, provide proof to the department that you have applied for and are waiting to receive an ITIN or an ITIN renewal from the IRS when you submit your WFTC application.
-If the department does not receive documentation confirming that you, your spouse, or your qualifying children have received a valid ITIN by December 31st, then your application may be denied.

-(3) Properly file a federal income tax return - To be eligible

-(3) Properly file a federal income tax return - To be eligible for the WFTC, you (and your spouse, if filing married filing jointly on your federal income tax return) must properly file a federal income tax return for the tax year for which you are claiming the refund.
+- (a) Generally.
+An ITIN must be applied for and renewed periodically pursuant to federal requirements. - (b) WFTC application requirements Notify department.
+If you, your spouse, or any of your qualifying children do not have a valid ITIN and are waiting for an ITIN or an ITIN renewal from the IRS, you must notify the department that you have applied for and are waiting to receive an ITIN or an ITIN renewal from the IRS when you submit your WFTC application. - (c) WFTC application requirements Application submission.
+If the department does not receive documentation confirming that you, your spouse, or your qualifying children have received a valid ITIN by or before the December 31st application deadline, then your application may be denied.
+The department will consider a new or renewed ITIN to be valid as of its issuance date, even if the department receives notification of issuance after the December 31st application deadline. - (d) ITIN issuance date.
+The department will use the IRS issuance date for processing the WFTC application, but the department will not complete processing of the WFTC application until the ITIN application has been fully processed and is either issued or renewed by the IRS.
+If your ITIN status is pending, you must still provide your complete WFTC application to the department before the December 31st application deadline.
+A valid ITIN must have an issuance date prior to the December 31st application deadline. - (i) For new ITINs, the IRS back-dates the issuance date of the ITIN to the date the Form W-7 application was received by the IRS. - (ii) For renewed ITINs, the IRS back-dates the issuance date of the ITIN to the original issuance date of that ITIN. - (3) Properly file a federal income tax return To be eligible for the WFTC, you (and your spouse, if filing married filing jointly on your federal income tax return) must properly file a federal income tax return for the tax year for which you are claiming the refund.